Supervisors and rotation projects

 Current projects

-The table below shows a summary of current rotation projects suggested by supervisors.
+The table below shows the principal investigators currently associated with the GMS programme.
 Students are encouraged to discuss projects with supervisors before choosing their rotations.
 (For enrolled students, see also this page for a more detailed list of projects).